Shallow instantaneous quantum polynomial-time circuits for generative modeling on noisy intermediate-scale quantum hardware: Graphs and Random Graph Distributions

 is sufficient to uniquely determine $\mathbb{E}_{P}[f(\mathbf{z})]$. \end{definition}

 \begin{definition}[Global feature] A feature $f$ is said to be global if it is not $k$-bodied for any fixed $k < N$. \end{definition}

-These definitions measure the correlations required to reproduce any given property in an idealized setting.
+These definitions measure the correlations required to learn to reproduce any given property in an idealized setting.
 We now describe the features used in this work, their theoretical bodyness, and practical considerations.

 The simplest feature is density, $\rho$, which measures the fraction of present edges relative to the maximum number of edges,